 A tip for tapping into happy, anytime, is to remember a happy thought.

 Remember something that brings a smile to your face and a lightness to your body.
 Embrace that memory and live the sensations.
+Anchor this with all your senses.
+What does it look like?
+What sounds do you hear?
+How does it feel like?
+Any smells?
 You will notice an instant change.

 Remember your mind cannot differentiate between something real or something imagined.
 It doesn’t know you are living a memory.
 And if you cannot, in that moment, conjure up a happy memory, just imagine it.